Here you can find the annual reportnot

 · Dr. Gunter Hermann, Pfedelbach

-· ADTV Dance School, Reutlingen
+· ADTV Tanzschule, Reutlingen

-· six private donors
+· sechs private Spender

-Will you be a rider on “Team Namibia”?
+Will you join "Team Namibia"?

 Margret Knoche is the proven team captain from “Team Namibia!”

-For all NON-Pfedelbach residents:
+For all non-Pfedelbach residents:

-If you do not meet these criteria, you are welcome to join our club (Declaration of accession ) and then cycle with Team Namibia and do good at the same time.
+If you do not meet these criteria, you are welcome to join our club (Declaration of accession ) and then you cycle with Team Namibia and do good at the same time.

 Untertitel hier einfügen